jjviana/jjviana.github.io/_posts/2018-12-11-Explaining-Deep-NLP-Models.md

 6. For each word, compute the word explanation score: WScore=(WChange-WChangeMean)/WChangeVar

 The algorithm described above assumes that the magnitude of the change in the word vector can be used to capture the direction in which a word would change if SGD used the corresponding gradient to optimize its vector.
 If the magnitude shrinks we interpret it as the word being "disliked" by the neural network (in the context of the other words present and the desired output).
-This is simple to understand: if the magnitude shrinks that means there are signifficant dimentions of the word that are being "erased" by the gradient in order to improve the loss function.
-On the other hand, an increase in magnitude for the word vector means that some dimentions are being enhanced by the gradient, so we interpret that as the word being "liked" by the network.
+This is simple to understand: if the magnitude shrinks that means there are significant dimensions of the word that are being "erased" by the gradient in order to improve the loss function.
+On the other hand, an increase in magnitude for the word vector means that some dimensions are being enhanced by the gradient, so we interpret that as the word being "liked" by the network.

-The steps 5 and 6 of the algorithm were developed experimentally and corresponding to using the [z-score](CITATION NEEDED) of the word vector magnitude change.
-I found in practice that using the z-score provides a more interpretable explanation than using the magnitude change itself since the gradient is usually very small.
+The steps 5 and 6 of the algorithm were developed experimentally and corresponding to using the [z-score](https://en.wikipedia.org/wiki/Standard_score) of the word vector magnitude change.
+I found in practice that using the z-score provides a more interpretable explanation than using the absolute magnitude change because the gradient of a single backward pass is usually very small.

+Let's look at our test phrase interpretation using this new method:

 I (-0.794) loved (2.460) this (0.736) film (0.274) , (-0.576) but (-0.168) the (-0.143) main (-0.022) actor (-0.457) sucks (-1.448) .
 (0.138)

-Ok, this looks much better and intriguing at the same time.
+This looks much better and at the same time intriguing.
 We can now see that the network is indeed focusing on the "loved" word and that it wants to see more of it in order to improve the loss.
-Since we are improving the loss relative to the positive class, we can interpret any word with a positive score as "positive".
+Since we are improving the loss relative to the positive class, we can interpret any word with a positive z-score as "positive".

 We can also see that the word sucks is a "negative" word in this context, since the gradient is aiming to "erase" it (not as much as it wants to enhance the word "love" tough).